Home Repair and Do It Yourself Tips from the Natural Handyman

 Are there ANY advantages to a screw drive?

-Yes, there is one... smoothness of operation.
+Yes, there are two... smoothness of operation and noise.
 Because the screw mechanism has little play (free movement), the door rises and falls with extreme smoothness.
+They are also much quieter, especially after years of use.
 Is this important to you?
 If so, then maybe a screw drive is for you!

 The final verdict...